-SUBSTITUTIONS FOR PHYSICAL EDUCATION
+EXCUSAL FROM PHYSICAL EDUCATION

 Students in grades 9 to 12, unless otherwise stated, may submit a written request to the Building Principal to be excused from physical education courses for reasons below.
-The Superintendent or designee shall maintain records showing that the criteria set forth in this policy were applied to the student's individual circumstances, as appropriate:
+The Superintendent or designee shall maintain records showing that the criteria set forth in this policy were applied to the student's individual circumstances, as appropriate;

-- 1. Enrolling in a marching band program for credit; - 2.
-Enrolling in a Reserve Officer's Training Corps (ROTC) program sponsored by the district; - 3.
+- 1. Enrolling in a marching band program for credit; - Enrolling in a Reserve Officer's Training Corps (ROTC) program sponsored by the district; - 3.
 Ongoing participation in an interscholastic athletic program (students in grades 9-12); - 4.
 Enrollment in academic classes that are required for admission to an institution of higher learning (student must be in the 11th or 12th grade);

-5. Enrollment in academic classes required for graduation from high school, provided that failure to take such class will result in the student being unable to graduate (student must be in 11th or 12th grade).
+5. Enrollment in academic classes required for graduation from high school, provided that failure to take such class will result in the student being unable to graduate (student must be in 11th or 12th grade)

 Attendance in Physical Education class will be excused for the entire semester during which students participate in athletic competitions.
-If an athletic season spans two semesters, students may request a waiver for only one of the semesters.
-Only students who have no study halls in their semester schedule are eligible to substitute a PE course.
-Under no circumstances shall these students be permitted to enroll in other classes in lieu of the waived Physical Education class.
-An associate principal or the assistant principal for student services shall verify students' participation or potential participation in said athletic programs.
-Non-participation on the athletic team will result in the loss of waiver privileges and will require students to return to their Physical Education class immediately in order to avoid a failing grade in required Physical Education class.
+If an athletic season spans two semesters, students may request an exemption for only one of the semesters.
+A designated building administrator shall verify students' participation or potential participation in said athletic programs.
+Non-participation on the athletic team will result in the loss of substitution privileges and will require students to return to their Physical Education class immediately.
 In this case, students will have the opportunity to earn grades and credit based on their work and performance during the remainder of their attendance in the Physical Education class.